A-M-V.ORG

 Problem Statement

-Designed in the early 2000s, the site saw decreased engagement due to outdated systems and difficulty in use.
+Designed in the early 2000s, the site saw decreased engagement due to outdated systems and visuals.
 Below are some of the most glaring issues I found:

 This logo button switched between the main site and the forum, which is confusing.

-Too much white (and gray) space in the margins
+Too much white (and gray) space in margins

 RESEARCH